sddevelopment-be/penguin-pragmatic-patterns/src/4_Software_development/Tutorials/IntelliJ_Hotkeys/chapter7.md

 # Chapter 7 - Finding/Buffer

-Even though this is a very short chapter, the author thought it was worth including ir as it helps to introduce the next chapter on Multicursors a little bit better.
+Even though this is a very short chapter, the author thought it was worth including ir as it helps to introduce the next chapter on multi-cursors a little bit better.

 ## Code snippets